unixpickle/goule/README.md

 Here is what needs to get done:

- * Create a script that handles the editing of a task's fields
- * Implement the add_task page
- * Create a script that renders the backlog of a task
- * Implement the edit_task page
+ * Make a task identification that's not index based--indices are really dangerous.
+ * Make the Goule logo go back to the homepage.
- * Implement a start_task, stop_task and restart_task page
+ * Implement task deletion.
- * Implement TLS settings page
+ * Implement TLS settings page.

 # License